EricZimmerman/evtx/evtx/Maps/!!!!README.md

 ```
 ---- END MAP HERE ----

 Map files are read in order, alphabetically.
-This means you can create your own alternative maps to the default by doing the following:
+This means you can create your own alternative Maps to the default by doing the following:

-1. make a copy of the map you want to modify
+1. make a copy of the Map you want to modify
-2. name it the same as the map you are interested in, but prepend 1_ to the front of the filename.
+2. name it the same as the Map you are interested in, but prepend 1_ to the front of the filename.
-3. edit the new map to meet your needs
+3. edit the new Map to meet your needs

 Example:

-Security_4624.map is copied and renamed to:
+`Security_Microsoft-Windows-Security-Auditing_4624.Map` is copied and renamed to:

-1_Security_4624.map
+`1_Security_Microsoft-Windows-Security-Auditing_4624.Map`

-Edit 1_Security_4624.map and make your changes
+Edit `1_Security_Microsoft-Windows-Security-Auditing_4624.Map` and make your changes

-When the maps are loaded, since 1_Security_4624.map comes before 4624.map, only the one with your changes will be loaded.
+When the Maps are loaded, since `1_Security_Microsoft-Windows-Security-Auditing_4624.Map` comes before `Security_Microsoft-Windows-Security-Auditing_4624.Map`, only the one with your changes will be loaded.

-This also allows you to update default maps without having your customizations blown away every time there is an update.
+This also allows you to update default Maps without having your customizations blown away every time there is an update.

 TIPS:

-If you are looking to make an Application.evtx map, please include a Provider as they are many instances where the same event ID number is used for multiple providers.
-I've personally observed 4 Providers use Event ID 1 which without a Provider being listed for that map it made all 4 events, regardless of Provider, be mapped incorrectly.
-When in doubt, add a Provider to your map.
-Follow a template from a previously created map to ensure it's made correctly.
+If you are looking to make an Application.evtx Map, please include a Provider as they are many instances where the same event ID number is used for multiple providers.
+I've personally observed 4 Providers use Event ID 1 which without a Provider being listed for that Map it made all 4 events, regardless of Provider, be Mapped incorrectly.
+When in doubt, add a Provider to your Map.
+Follow a template from a previously created Map to ensure it's made correctly.

 UPDATE: As of December 2020, Provider is now mandatory to avoid the above issue!

 # Updating Documentation

-If you are looking for a way to contribute without making a map, search across the contents of all maps for "N/A" and try to find documentation for any of the maps in the repository.
-Ideally, each map will have as much documentation as possible that exists for that specific event.
+If you are looking for a way to contribute without making a Map, search across the contents of all Maps for "N/A" and try to find documentation for any of the Maps in the repository.
+Ideally, each Map will have as much documentation as possible that exists for that specific event.
 This can serve as a good reference for anyone using the tool as well as a learning tool for students and those new to the field.